charmplusplus/charm/doc/charm++/manual.rst

 RAJA supports multiple backends for parallel execution.
 We recommend OpenMP for multicore CPUs and CUDA for machines with GPUs.
-Because RAJA can be built with more than one backend, it is preferrable to build both OpenMP and CUDA backends on GPU machines.
+Because RAJA can be built with more than one backend, it is preferable to build both OpenMP and CUDA backends on GPU machines.

 To build RAJA with both OpenMP and CUDA backends (required for ``vecadd``